radicle-dev/heartwood/radicle-cli/examples/rad-inspect-noauth.md

 ``` (fail)
 $ rad self
-✗ Error: Could not load radicle profile: no profile found at path [..]
+✗ Error: Radicle profile not found in '[..]'.
 ✗ Hint: To setup your radicle profile, run `rad auth`.
 ```